Table of Contents

 - LinkedIn.com Many supervisors are on LinkedIn.
 Search in the top search bar for your supervisor’s name.
 Then, on the left side of the screen, you can filter results.
 Filter using the ‘current employer’ or ‘former employer’ filter.

 - Facebook.com You can reach out and communicate with potential supervisors and employers on Facebook.
 Search the name and filter for the individual’s employment.
-This can be useful, especially with less common names.

 How to Email Your Former Supervisor or Employer